Purvapatel4725/auto-commit/README.md

-Testing out this amazing new feature.
+# Testing out this amazing new feature